kurtosis-tech/kurtosis/docs/docs/quickstart.md

 98094b33cd9a   api         http: 3000/tcp -> http://127.0.0.1:59887             RUNNING
 ```

-### Review
+### Review: Add an API
-In this section, we declared a new PostgREST service (that we named `api` for readability) with a dependency on the Postgres service.
+In this section, we spun up new PostgREST service (that we named `api` for readability) with a dependency on the Postgres service.
+Normally, PostgREST needs to know the IP address or hostname of the Postgres service, and we said earlier that Starlark (the Interpretation phase) can never know Execution values.

-Yet...
-PostgREST needs to know the IP address or hostname of the Postgres service, and we said earlier that Starlark (the Interpretation phase) can never know Execution values.
-How can this be?
+So how did the services get connected?

 Answer: Execution-time values are represented at Interpretation time as [future references][future-references-reference] - special Starlark strings like `{{kurtosis:6670e781977d41409f9eb2833977e9df:ip_address.runtime_value}}` that Kurtosis will replace at Execution time with the actual value.
 In this case, the `postgres_url` variable here...